JID: 2018–2020: DiCaprio 2

 In June 2018, he was featured on the cover of XXL's 2018 Freshman Class.
 In July, he was featured on Denzel Curry's "Sirens" from Ta13oo, and was announced he would go on tour with Mac Miller and Thundercat.
-However, the tour has since been cancelled due to the passing of Mac Miller.
+However, the tour was cancelled due to the passing of Mac Miller.
 The first single for his second album was released on September 18, titled "151 Rum".
 On October 3, 2018, JID premiered the song "Working Out" on A COLORS SHOW.
-On his birthday, his second album DiCaprio 2 was announced for a release date of November 26, 2018, and revealed the tracklist soon after.
+On his birthday, his second album DiCaprio 2 was announced with a release date of November 26, 2018, and he revealed the tracklist soon after.
 The album's second official single, "Off Deez" featuring J. Cole, was released on November 6.
 Other collaborators on the album include A$AP Ferg, 6LACK, Ella Mai, BJ the Chicago Kid, Method Man and Joey Bada$$, with production mainly coming from his in-house team of Christo, Hollywood JB, J. Cole and Elite, among others.